 without the server itself, in separation.

-In the following overview I’ve proven that using callbacks to decouple the client implementation from an event producer API has great advantage over inheritance.
-It became quite apparent as well that as much as lambdas are a perfect mechanism to inject a single callback, for the purpose of extending a generic algorithm, or as means to handle an event, they may not be a perfect solution in case an API interface requires the client to register many different types of callbacks - in such situation callbacks objects are definitely a superior solution.
+In the following overview I’ve proven that using callback objects to decouple the client implementation from an event producer API has great advantage over inheritance.
+It became quite apparent as well that as much as lambdas are a perfect mechanism to inject a single callback, for the purpose of extending a generic algorithm, or as means to handle an event, they may not be a perfect solution in case an API interface requiring the client to register many different types of callbacks - in such situation, callback objects are definitely a superior solution.